Power-off Shutdown and Power-loss Resumption

 andshutdown_pin=

-- Add
+. - Add a

 #

-and restart
+and restart the device.

-- Open the device ip address in the browser, for example:
+- Open the device IP address in the browser, for example:

 plr.cfg

-- Configuration file content is as follows:
+- The configuration file content is as follows:

 [mcu host]